mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 {% endhighlight %}

-<code>-p</code> is the option for port mapping.
-Since we want to connect into the container, we have to tell the docker host (in this case our local computer), that it should map a certain port on our host to the container.
+<code>-p</code> is the option for port mappings.
+Docker by default does not expose any ports on the host that is running docker.
+This is why the port mapping for this container is activated.
 Its essentially the exact same idea as [NAT](https://en.wikipedia.org/wiki/Network_address_translation).
 The syntax is <code>-p outer-port:inner-port</code>.

-After executing this command, the tomcat will start and chrash wonderfully with a <code>UnknownHostException</code>.
-Why is this the case?
-Well, i decided to bake the database connection settings into the image binary.
-When looking at the [context.xml](https://github.com/mariodavid/cuba-ordermanagement/blob/master/docker-image/container-files/context.xml) from the repo which is used in the Dockerfile, it requires the host <code>postgres</code> to be available.
-It might think a little strange at first sight to not externalize this parameter.
-But with this i can show you another tool in the docker ecosystem.
-It's called [docker compose](https://docs.docker.com/compose/).
+After executing this command, the tomcat server will start and chrash  with a <code>UnknownHostException</code>.
+This happens due to the database connection settings that have been populated in the [context.xml](https://github.com/mariodavid/cuba-ordermanagement/blob/master/docker-image/container-files/context.xml) from the repository.
+This file is used in the Dockerfile and it requires the host <code>postgres</code> to be available.

+Normaly this parameters will be externalized via environment variables e.g. But for this demonstration it is acceptable to do, in particular because this allows to go through another tool in the docker ecosystem: [docker compose](https://docs.docker.com/compose/).

 ## Orchestrate your containers with docker compose

 Docker compose is a tool to create containers and orchestrate them.
-When you use different features of docker like *Volume mounting* or *container linking* the corresponding command line options become a little tedious.
+When different features of docker like *Volume mounting* or *container linking* are used, the corresponding command line options become long and tedious.
 Additionally these settings are not persisted in any way.
-Docker compose instead uses a configuration file called *docker-compose.yml* that describes the different containers and their relationships.
+Docker compose instead uses a configuration file called *docker-compose.yml* that describes the different containers, their configuration options and the container relationships.

-I created a [docker-compose.yml](https://github.com/mariodavid/cuba-ordermanagement/blob/master/docker-image/docker-compose.yml) file that describes the start of our app as well as a postgres database container:
+The ordermanagement application repository contains a [docker-compose.yml](https://github.com/mariodavid/cuba-ordermanagement/blob/master/docker-image/docker-compose.yml) file that describes the start of the tomcat application server as well as a PostgreSQL database container:

+<div style="color:red">Docker Compose Example auf docker network umbauen</div>

+<div style="color:red">Überarbeiten START</div>

 {% highlight yaml %}
+version: '2'

+services:
   web:
     image: cuba-ordermanagement
     ports:
      - "8080:8080"
-  links:
+    networks:
-   - postgres:postgres
+      - ordermanagement-network
   postgres:
     image: postgres
+    networks:
+      - ordermanagement-network

+networks:
+  - ordermanagement-network

 {% endhighlight %}

 The <code>web</code> container describes the actual tomcat instance.
-It defines the port mapping and an additional link to another container.
+It defines the port mapping and the network it should be placed into.
 This <code>postgres</code> container is another official Docker container (see [here](https://hub.docker.com/_/postgres/)).
-It runs a standard postgres database with default settings.
+It runs a standard postgres database with default settings and is in the <code>ordermanagement-network</code> available as well.

-The linking on the web container does a few things.
-But most importantly it creates an entry in the <code>/etc/hosts</code> file with the ip address of the container and the hostname <code>postgres</code>.
+When both containers are placed into the same network, the containers are able to connect to each other.
+Name resolution is done via DNS within the network through Docker.
+The network setting allows the tomcat instace to open the required JDBC connection to the PostgreSQL database.

+<div style="color:red">Überarbeiten ENDE</div>

 To run this, <code>cd</code> into the directory of the <code>docker-compose.yml</code> file and run: